Home Selling Tips

 - Prorated property taxes and HOA: $3,500

 These figures vary based on your specific property, negotiations, and timing.
-Our team provides a detailed net proceeds estimate before you list — so you know exactly what you'll walk away with before you commit.
+Our team provides a detailed net proceeds estimate before you list, so you know exactly what you will walk away with before you commit.
 Request a free seller analysis here or talk to an agent.
 For more on documentary stamp taxes, see the Florida Department of Revenue guide.